Tehama County Uber Accident Lawyers

 Report The Incident To Your Insurance Company

 When reporting to your insurer, do not give anything more than what’s necessary.
 If they offered you a settlement, consult an attorney first before taking it.
-It’s possible that, at this early stage, they’re shortchanging you, and the compensation you are entitled to is much higher than what they’re offering.
+A lawyer can help you understand whether the offer reflects the full scope of your losses and guide you through your options.

 Report The Accident To Uber